Why did I get a message saying I sent spam?

 The first thing we'd recommend is that if you use the "Catch All" address, turn it off unless you really need it.
 That will make sure you don't get any misdirected responses sent to addresses that don't really exist.

 Turning off the catch-all address also makes your domain name less attractive to spammers who forge addresses.
 That's because spammers want to use valid addresses in their forgeries (some anti-spam systems actually check this), but they also want to change the forged address on each message so that recipients can't easily block an address to prevent spam.
-That means they're actively looking for domain names that use a catch-all address, because it allows them to easily forge an infinite number of "valid" addresses.
+They're actively looking for domain names that use a catch-all address, because it allows them to easily forge an infinite number of "valid" addresses.
+Turning off the catch-all address solves this problem in most cases.

-Beyond turning off the catch-all address, there is unfortunately little you can do about this except take comfort in the fact that most spammers regularly switch forged addresses to make their spam look different, so the problem will stop by itself.
-It's unusual for a single spammer to keep using a domain name for more than two days, and it almost never lasts more than a week.
+Beyond that, there is unfortunately little you can do about this except take comfort in the fact that most spammers regularly switch forged addresses to make their spam look different, so the problem will stop by itself.
+It's unusual for a single spammer to keep using a domain name for more than two days if you aren’t using the catch-all address.

-Aren't there technical solutions like "SPF" that can help stop forgeries?
+Are there technical solutions like “SPF”, “DKIM” and “DMARC” that can help stop forgeries?

-SPF can help with this, and we do publish SPF records if you use our mail servers.
-Unfortunately, SPF only works if the receiver uses it, and not many receivers use it yet.
+SPF and DKIM / DMARC can help with this, and we do publish SPF records and sign your mail with DKIM if you use our mail servers.